 Agencies sponsoring major projects, such as center grants, sometimes require the submitting institution to show support for the project by offering to contribute in some way, termed “Institutional Support”.
 The support is detailed in a letter attached to the proposal, but it is not considered to be part of the project budget.
 Institutional support expenses are not added to the research base when calculating the Facilities and Administration (F&A) rate.
 This differs from “cost-sharing”, which is defined as direct expenses for a sponsored project that are borne by the institution rather than the sponsor.

-If you are HSPH faculty and wish to learn more about requesting Institutional Support for a funding proposal, please see the HSPH Institutional Support Process Overview.
+If you are SPH faculty and wish to learn more about requesting Institutional Support for a funding proposal, please see the SPH Institutional Support Process Overview.

-If you wish to learn more about HMS/HSDM’s institutional support policy, please contact your SPA office as soon as you become aware of the sponsor’s requirement for contributing institutional support.
+If you wish to learn more about HMS/HSDM’s institutional support policy, please contact your ORA office as soon as you become aware of the sponsor’s requirement for contributing institutional support.

 Does the proposal require additional review or advance notification?

 Some projects may pose management challenges and/or reputational risk to Harvard.
 If a proposal or project meets any one of the Provost’s criteria for review, it requires approval by Harvard’s Office of the Provost before it may be submitted to the sponsor.
-In these cases, please follow these procedures and notify SPA as soon as possible, before the SPA proposal deadline.
+In these cases, please follow these procedures and notify ORA or SPA as soon as possible, before the ORA or SPA proposal deadline.

-Please also note the National Institutes of Health (NIH) policy on the acceptance for review of unsolicited applications that request $500,000 or more in direct costs (DC) in any year: applicants must seek agreement to accept assignment from NIH Institute/Center staff at least 6 weeks prior to the submission of any application meeting or exceeding the $500k DC limit.
-Such requests must be sent to your SPA office at least one week in advance of the NIH deadline (7 weeks prior to application submission).
+Please also note the National Institutes of Health (NIH) policy on the acceptance for review of unsolicited applications that request $500,000 or more in direct costs (DC) in any one year: applicants must seek agreement to accept assignment from NIH Institute/Center staff at least 6 weeks prior to the submission of any application meeting or exceeding the $500k DC limit.

 Once the above have been addressed, follow the steps outlined below for preparing your application and sending it to SPA for review.
 More detail on these steps, as well as roles and responsibilities, can be found in the sections Preparing a Proposal and SPA Review.

-NOTE: ALL sponsored proposals MUST be routed to and reviewed by SPA, even if they don’t require a signature and/or may be submitted directly by the PI.
+NOTE: ALL sponsored proposals MUST be routed to and reviewed by HMS ORA or SPH SPA, even if they don’t require a signature and/or may be submitted directly by the PI.

 - Department (PI and administrators) prepares proposal and internal forms.

-- SPA reviews the application and communicates any corrections or recommendations to the department.
+- ORA or SPA reviews the application and communicates any corrections or recommendations to the department.

 - Department incorporates any revisions into the final version to be submitted to the sponsor.